LukaJCB/blog/_posts/2015-12-19-full-stack-scala.markdown

 There's been a lot of talks recently about the "holy grail of web development" of sharing code between the Server and the Client.
 I think this is a great idea as writing the same code twice can be expensive as the complexity of your project grows.
 I've never been a huge fan of Javascript, but recently a lot of transpilers and extensions to Javascript have emerged, to overcome some of the common pitfalls of Javascript.
-I've been doing a lot of TypeScript with Node and Express recently and have come to appreciate the working with MEAN, I realized, that since I'm already transpiling to Javascript and I'd heard that [Scala.js is no longer experimental][scala.js not exp], that transpiling from Scala might be a good idea.
+I've been doing a lot of TypeScript with Angular and Express.js recently and have come to appreciate the working with MEAN, I realized, that since I'm already transpiling to Javascript and I'd heard that [Scala.js is no longer experimental][scala.js not exp], that transpiling from Scala might be a good idea.
 With [Web Assembly becoming a thing][wasm] transpiling from different languages might just become more and more popular, so I decided to write up a short proof of concept using [Scalatra][scalatra], jQuery and [µPickle][uPickle].